 • It is uncommon to have an intracranial infection among the patients presenting with acute headache.

 The prevalence and incidence of headache associated with intracranial infection are unknown.
-A prospective cross-sectional state-wide study conducted in Queensland, Australia showed there were only two patients with bacterial meningitis in 847 acute headache presentations (0.2%) in the emergency department (18).
-In another emergency department, 6 of 1132 (0.5%) nontraumatic headache patients were diagnosed as intracranial infection (24).
-Therefore, it is uncommon to have an intracranial infection among the patients presented with acute headache.
+A prospective cross-sectional state-wide study conducted in Queensland, Australia, showed there were only two patients with bacterial meningitis in 847 acute headache presentations (0.2%) in the emergency department (18).
+In another emergency department, 6 of 1132 (0.5%) patients with nontraumatic headache were diagnosed as intracranial infection (26).
+Therefore, it is uncommon to have an intracranial infection among the patients who presented with acute headache.